Guide: How to Easily Turn Your AMD Radeon 6950 into a 6970

-Hit the Program button inside Winflash to begin the flashing process which will reboot your computer.
+Hit the "Program" button in Winflash to begin the flashing process which will reboot your computer.

 Check to see if the flashing process worked using GPU-Z (at least version 0.5.0 or it won’t display correct specs).
-If the process worked, it should show a shader count of 1536 instead of 1408 one.
+If the process worked correctly, it will display a shader count of 1536 instead of 1408.